 Scaling Agile with SAFe (Scaled Agile Framework)

 Created by Dean Leffingwell, SAFe (Scaled Agile Framework) is an interactive software framework that enables you to apply Lean-Agile and Scrum practices at large enterprises.
-SAFe consists of three levels: Team, Program, and Portfolio.
-It is constantly being improved, and its latest version is 4.0.
+SAFe Full Configuration consists of four levels: Team, Program, Large Solution and Portfolio.
+It is constantly being improved, and its latest version is 4.5.

 The portfolio level is the highest level where executives and leaders determine the organization’s visions, business goals, and strategies.
 SAFe aids organizations to handle challenges like funding, product road mapping, and management of changes.
 It also instructs how to use Lean principles for measuring progress in attaining their goals.
 It is at the portfolio level, business, architectural epics, and visions are determined.
 All three can result in large-scale development projects.The epics and visions are then handed down to the programming level of SAFe where they are broken down and scheduled on the appropriate release trains.